Archived Blog Entry

 More Christians than ever are befriending advocates of other religious traditions.
-And many more Christians are learning about the beliefs in other religions.
-In light of this, Christians must reaffirm and clarify their claims about salvation.
+And many more Christians are learning about the beliefs in these religions.
+In light of this, Christians must clarify their claims about salvation.

 Summarizing what Christians think about salvation is not simple!
-The claims about salvation vary in the Bible and in the Christian tradition.
+Views about salvation vary in the Bible and in the Christian tradition.

 One of the most poignant biblical passages about salvation comes from John’s gospel.
 John quotes Jesus saying these words, “I am the way, the truth and the life.
 No one comes to the Father except through me” (14:6).

-But I do want to make some general observations on this crucial issue.
-I hope that my observations help Christians hold firm to the sufficiency of Jesus Christ for salvation, while also making sense of the broader biblical witness about salvation.
-And I hope my comments clarify to nonChristians how Christians might think well about salvation.
+I do want to make some general observations on this crucial issue.
+I hope my observations can help Christians understand the sufficiency of Jesus Christ for salvation, while also making sense of the broader biblical witness about salvation.
+And I hope to clarify to nonChristians how at least some Christians — especially me — think about salvation.

-As important as Christianity is as an institution, community, historical trajectory, and set of ideas, we should not equate Christianity with Jesus
+As important as Christianity is as an institution, community, historical trajectory, and set of ideas, we should not equate Christianity with Jesus.
+As a religion or institution, Christianity sometimes does not reflect well the love of Jesus Christ or the will of God.

 “When Gentiles, who do not possess the law, do instinctively what the law requires, these, though not having the law, are a law to themselves.
 They show that what the law requires is written on their hearts, to which their own conscience also bears witness; and their conflicting thoughts will accuse or perhaps excuse them on the day when, according to my gospel, God, through Jesus Christ, will judge the secret thoughts of all” (Rm.
 2:14-16).

-The story of Cornelius being “an upright and God-fearing man” (Acts 10) despite having no knowledge of Jesus is important.
+The story of Cornelius being “an upright and God-fearing man” (Acts 10) despite having no knowledge of Jesus seem to illustrate this passage in Romans.
 This incident prompts Peter to say, “God shows no partiality, but in every nation anyone who fears him and does what is right is acceptable to him” (34).
-Peter goes on to proclaim that the God has sent a message of peace to Israel in Jesus Christ.
+Peter goes on to proclaim that in Jesus Christ, God sent a message of peace.

-Of course, biblical writers also regard many people mentioned in the Old Testament -- who did not know Jesus -- as saved, righteous, and/or holy.
+Biblical writers regard many who did not know Jesus — especially people in the Old Testament — as saved, righteous, and/or holy.
 Their salvation does not depend upon their conscious awareness of Jesus.
-Yet I believe (and will soon state) Jesus was the source of their salvation.

-- My Christian tradition – the Wesleyan theological tradition in general and the Church of the Nazarene in particular – stresses what it calls “the doctrine of prevenient grace.”
-This biblically derived idea is that God acts first and provides the possibility of salvation to all people.
-If people respond appropriately to God’s empowering and inspiring provision, they experience salvation.
+My Christian tradition – the Wesleyan theological tradition – stresses a view called “the doctrine of prevenient grace.”
+This idea is derived from the Bible, although the words “prevenient grace” are not found in scripture.
+It says God acts first and provides the possibility of salvation to all people.
+If people respond appropriately to God’s empowering and inspiring provision, they can experience salvation.

 “The grace of God through Jesus Christ is freely bestowed on all people,” says my denomination’s statement on prevenient grace, “enabling all who will turn from sin to righteousness, believe on Jesus Christ for pardon and cleansing from sin, and follow good works pleasing and acceptable in His sight.”